ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

-When an endpoint receives an HTTP Datagram containing an IP packet, it will parse the packet's IP header, perform any local policy checks (e.g., source address validation), check their routing table to pick an outbound interface, and then send the IP packet on that interface.
+When an endpoint receives an HTTP Datagram containing an IP packet, it will parse the packet's IP header, perform any local policy checks (e.g., source address validation), check their routing table to pick an outbound interface, and then send the IP packet on that interface or pass it to a local application.

 In the other direction, when an endpoint receives an IP packet, it checks to see if the packet matches the routes mapped for an IP tunnel, and performs the same